ThiagoMaria-SecurityIT/Python-For-Security-Information/Access Control/Readme.md

 I will change some of the features in the next months:

 * The name of the tab Employee Management to Physical Access Control.
-* Actual logs are for Physical Access and Logical Access but not for the creation of rules - I will implement those too.
+* Actual logs are for Physical Access and Logical Access but not for the creation of rules - I will implement too.
 ## Contact:

 🤵🏽[LinkedIn: thiago-cequeira-99202239](https://www.linkedin.com/in/thiago-cequeira-99202239/) \